ellman121/SchoolworkArchive/README.md

 | Set-Union Timing | This program uses three methods to find the union of two sets, and outputs the time difference between them.
 The methods are bubble-sort style search, the merge algorithm from merge-sort, and hash table insert/collision.|

 #### CSC 314 - Assembly Language
-This is a sophomore level course where students implement programs in ARM assembly, and use a Raspbery Pi for debugging/testing.
+This is a sophomore level course where students implement programs in ARM assembly, and use a Raspberry Pi for debugging/testing.
 Topics range include ARM architecture, and both fixed and floating point arithmetic.

 | Program Name | Description |
 |------------- | ----------- |